 'Tip Of The Iceberg' — 1 In 16 Women Reports First Sexual Experience As Rape

-More than 3 million women experienced rape as their first sexual encounter, according to a new study, which surveyed women ages 18 to 44.
-The study, published in JAMA Internal Medicine, found that most respondents were adolescents when they were raped.
+More than 3 million women experienced rape as their first sexual encounter, according to a new study, which surveyed women ages 18 to 44 in the U.S. The study, published in JAMA Internal Medicine, found that most respondents were adolescents when they were raped.
 It also found that these women were more likely to suffer worse long-term health outcomes than women who had sex voluntarily the first time.

 "It's quite alarming, and that's just the tip of the iceberg because this study is only including women aged 18 to 44," says Dr. Laura Hawks, the main author of the new study and a research fellow at the Cambridge Health Alliance, a health care provider in Cambridge, Mass.
 "You can imagine that if we asked this of women of all ages, the absolutely number would be many millions higher."